SWTPC 6800

 SWTPC MP-8M2 | 8KB SRAM | xC000-xDFFF | DIP switches S1-S4 configured to 0000, address decoder wiring modification to use 7th 8KB block |

-Percom LFD-400 | ROM #1 | xE000-xE3FF | Empty slot (normally MiniDOS).
-The disk controller board had address decoder wiring modification to change base address of disk controller to xE000. |
+Percom LFD-400 | ROM #1 | xE000-xE3FF | MiniDOS 1980 version 1.01.
+The disk controller board had address decoder wiring modification to change base address of disk controller to xE000 as recommended by the MPX/9 user manual for use with the TSC FLEX OS. |

-ROM #2 | xE400-xE7FF | Empty slot (normally MPX/9 DOS) | |
+ROM #2 | xE400-xE7FF | Empty slot (normally MPX DOS for 6800) | |

-MiniDOS ROM (custom) | xE800-xEFFF | Custom MiniDOS firmware (normally ROM #3 is for MiniDisk) | |
+MiniDOS ROM (custom) | xE800-xEFFF | Empty slot (normally MiniDisk for 6800) | |

 Percom SBC/9 | 1K RAM and I/O | xF000 - xFBFF | |